Tennis-Three things to watch out for at the French Open on Wednesday

-PARIS, June 6 Three things to watch out for on day 11 of the French Open on Wednesday.
+PARIS, June 6 (Reuters) - Three things to watch out for on day 11 of the French Open on Wednesday.

 * Can Pliskova slide into the last four?